Author: Mick

 He's adorable in his sweat bands, perhaps worn because he never stops.
 He's constantly running away

-or being chased.
+or chasing or being chased.

 Running away is a major issue with this little guy.